Salk-Harnessing-Plants-Initiative/data-system/README.md

 `tmp/`:
 * `csv/`

-## Greenhouse Giraffe Lambdas
+## Greenhouse giraffe lambdas
-Most of the other Lambdas are not tied together in any complicated way, but since the greenhouse giraffe ones are a special case I've diagramed the relationship here for you in case it's helpful:
+Most of the other lambdas are not tied together in any complicated way, but since the greenhouse giraffe ones are a special case I've diagramed the relationship here for you in case it's helpful:
 <img src="./doc/greenhouse_giraffe_lambdas.png" height="300">